neohelden/neo-node/README.md

 ```

 ### Timeout
 Tasks can run into timeouts if they are not being processed in a specific timeframe.
 The default value is defined as `TASK_TIMEOUT=8000` (8s).
-But you can overwrite the timeout in the `opts` parameter:
+But you can overwrite the timeout in the optional `opts` parameter:
 ```js
 neotask.create('nsx.dev.example.hello_world', {
   foo: 'bar'